Welcome to Camp!

 Our staff to participant ratios reflects our commitment to safe, high-quality program supervision.
 Our regular camp ratio is one leader to twelve participants (1:12).
 The camp ratios for pre-school camps is one leader to eight participants (1:8).
 Our camp ratios are supplemented with support from responsible leadership volunteers.

-Camp leaders are carefully selected based on their experiences working with children, along with their display of enthusiasm, strong leadership skills and sound judgement.
+Camp leaders are carefully selected based on their experience working with children, along with their display of enthusiasm, strong leadership skills and sound judgement.
 Qualifications for staff members include pre-camp training sessions, current Standard First Aid Certificate with CPR C and satisfactory Criminal Record Check (16 yrs and older).

 Program Conduct and Goals